Nijmegen: Politics

-After the 2022 municipal elections, the three largest parties, GroenLinks (9 seats), Stadspartij Nijmegen (7 seats) and the D66 (6 seats) formed a coalition.
+Since the 2022 municipal elections, the three largest parties, GroenLinks, D66 and the Stadspartij Nijmegen have formed a coalition.
 Since 2012 the mayor has been Hubert Bruls of the Christian Democratic Appeal party (CDA), the city council approving a third six-year term from 2024.

 In addition to the city council, since 1988 Nijmegen has been part of a regional body.
 Since 2021 this has been the Arnhem-Nijmegen Green Metropolitan Region (Groene Metropoolregio Arnhem-Nijmegen), which aids co-operation in planning and development in the region's eighteen municipalities.